 If you are unsure about what your finances will look like post-retirement, but still need flexibility and time away from the office, it could finally be time to become your own boss.

-Retirees looking for a second career that they can control as their own boss can still look towards the route of a consultant.
+Retirees looking for a second career after retirement that they can control as their own boss can still look towards the route of a consultant.
 With years of business experience, you can provide guidance and an outsider’s perspective that successful businesses value.

 One type of consultant that professionals from many industries find to be a great second career idea after retirement is that of a Franchise Consultant.